Samsung/kflat/doc/Image.md

 this_addr : 8B
 fptrmapsz : 8B                   (x)
 mcount : 8B                      (v)
-magic : 8B
 ```

-Most of the above entries describe the size of the corresponding array of data. `this_addr` is an original address of a predefined code location in the original address space which servers as an base for offset computation for function pointer addresses.
+Most of the above entries describe the size of the corresponding array of data. `last_load_addr` is an original address of a predefined code location in the original address space which servers as an base for offset computation for function pointer addresses.
 The magic value is an ASCII coded work `FLATTEN\0`.

+`image_size` is the full size of the flatten image file, including image header.

 `root_addr_array` stores a list of root addresses (i.e. the points in the image which can be used to further access the data embedded into the image) stored consecutively as a list of offsets into the `memory` array.
 ```